omarmfathy219/ITI-Final-CI-CD-Project/README.md

 ```
 sudo apt-get install google-cloud-sdk-gke-gcloud-auth-plugin
 ```
-### 3. Login with your Credintial
+### 3. Log in with your Credentials
 ```
 gcloud auth login
 ```
 ### 4. Set your active Application Default Credentials
-> to set your active Application Default Credentials to your account run this commands:
+> to set your active Application Default Credentials to your account run these commands:
 ```
 gcloud auth application-default login
 ```
 ### 5. Connect to GKE Cluster
-> Go to `Kubernetes Engine` Page in your `Clusters` tab you will find the `private-cluster`
+> Go to the `Kubernetes Engine` Page in your `Clusters` tab you will find the `private-cluster`
 ![](https://github.com/OmarMFathy219/ITI-Final-CI-CD-Project/blob/main/Screenshot/GKE.png)

-> Click on the `Action button` "Three dots" then `Connect`, Copy the command and paste it in the `VM SSH window`
+> Click on the `Action button` "Three dots" then `Connect`, Copy the command and paste it into the `VM SSH window`
 ```
 gcloud container clusters get-credentials private-cluster --zone us-central1-a --project <Your-Project-ID>
 ```